 After giving up on my Epson WF-3620 all-in-one, I had gone through a sixth consecutive defective inkjet printer.
 6 printers of 3 different models, from 2 manufacturers, in 2½ years.
 Going through such an ordeal is much less fun than looking back at it.
 Fearing loss of even more of my time and mental sanity by getting a seventh printer which would also fail near-instantly, I reviewed our needs and choices.
-Although I had always avoided laser because we print little (most of our usage is non-business), I decided to drop inkjet printers altogether and decided to replace with a laser all-in-one.
+Although I had always avoided laser because we print little (most of our usage is non-business), I decided to drop inkjet printers altogether and chose to replace with a laser all-in-one.
 After realizing that color laser printers were too massive, I decided to go with a monochrome HP all-in-one.
 After I gave up trying to add a M227fdw to my cart, I called HP and was told by an agent that was because HP had no such device in stock...

 I then decided to go with a slightly less flexible but immediately available and considerably cheaper M227fdn (no touchscreen, no front USB port, no wireless).
 I thought I was lucky, since Debian stretch offers the very first hplip version which supports the M227 series.
 Setting up the printer was indeed easy after I remembered I needed to install the hplip package.
 I was impressed by printing speed.